A novel Cosmic Filament catalogue from SDSS data

 \section{Data}

-The Sloan Digital Sky Survey (SDSS) \citep{blanton2017} currently provides the most large and complete spectroscopic galaxy catalogue.
+The Sloan Digital Sky Survey (SDSS, \citealp{blanton2017}) is currently the largest and most complete spectroscopic galaxy catalogue.
 In particular, we use two of its surveys: BOSS (Baryon Oscillation Spectroscopic Survey) and eBOSS (extended BOSS).
-Both of these surveys report a specific catalogue tailored to the study of Large Scale Structure.
-We use these catalogues in our work.
-They are divided into different samples, each optimized to a specific redshift range.
+Both of these surveys report a specific catalogue tailored to the study of large-scale structure.
+They are divided into different samples, each optimised to a specific redshift range.
 In this section we briefly describe the different samples and how we use and combine them.